 Time and daylight in Sweden

-From early May until late August, lights up the night in Sweden lengthens your sightseeing days.
+From between end May and mid-July, the midnight sun lights up the night in northern Sweden lengthening your sightseeing days.

 Sweden is a country with big differences in daylight.
 In the far north the sun does not set at all in June and there is darkness around the clock in January.
 However, in January in Stockholm the sun rises at 8:47am and sets at 2.55pm, while July the sun rises at 3:40am and sets 10.02pm.

 Sweden conforms to Central European Time, which is one hour ahead of Greenwich Mean Time.

 Daylight savings time

 Daylight saving time (put your clock 1 hour forward) is in effect from the last weekend in March to the last weekend in October.